Caioflp/undergraduate-thesis/README.md

-# undergraduate-thesis
+# Undergraduate Thesis

-Code and text for my undergraduate thesis.
+This repository contains all the work involved in creating my undergraduate thesis, a requirement to obtain my Bachelor's degree in Applied Mathematics at FGV's School of Applied Mathematics.